nathan-bradshaw/Space-Cadet/README.md

 - **Boss Confrontation**: After successfully weathering through waves, you'll confront the formidable `Boss`.
 This adversary launches potent fireballs, necessitating precision and skill to triumph.

-- **Earning Points**: Destroy alien enemies and obstacles to accumulate points.
-Your current score is prominently displayed at the top of the screen.
+- **Time**: Each of the three rounds lasts 60 seconds.
+Your current time is prominently displayed at the top of the screen.

 - **Lives**: You commence with 3 lives.
 Colliding with adversaries or their projectiles depletes your lives.
 Your journey concludes upon losing all your lives.